Exam 1 Review#

 Practice#

 These practice questions are NOT representative of the typical question on the exam.
-But, many students are feeling pretty good about MC & matching questions (and you’ve done lots of those on PL so far) and less confident when there’s less structure.
+But, many students are feeling pretty good about MC, matching questions, and short answer questions (and you’ve done lots of those on PL so far) and less confident when there’s less structure.
 So, I figured if we did these together…we’d get everyone feeling a bit more confident!

 Q1#